New Medicare and Social Security Scams

 - TransUnion: Call 800-680-7289, and write Fraud Victim Assistance Division, P.O.
 Box 6790 Fullerton, CA 92834-6790.

 - Consider placing a security freeze on your credit reports.
 Under state law, Minnesota consumers can place a security freeze on their credit reports.
 In most instances, the freeze prohibits a credit reporting agency from releasing any information from your credit report without your written authorization.
-To place a security freeze on your credit report, you should send a written request to each of the three nationwide consumer reporting agencies by regular, certified or overnight mail at the addresses below:
+To place a security freeze on your credit report, you may send a written request to each of the three nationwide consumer reporting agencies by mail, or call or go online to request a freeze as follows:

 Experian Security Freeze